- How to find a lawyer, get help with a foreclosure action, or access legal information?

 The court maintains more case files than can be stored at the court so many older cases are stored off-site.
 Case files currently stored off-site are:

 There are two ways to request that a case file be retrieved from storage to allow for your review at the court.
-(1) At the Recorder’s Office there is a file retrieval request form that can be filled out and given to the clerk at the public counter, or (2) staff member Robert Marcus can be contacted by phone at (617) 788-7438.
-The message to him should include the case type, docket number, and your name, email address if available, and contact number.
+(1) At the Recorder’s Office there is a file retrieval request form that can be filled out and given to the clerk at the public counter, or (2) or call the Recorder's office during business hours at (617) 788-7470.
+The request should include the case type, docket number, and your name, email address if available, and contact number.
 Using either method, when the file is delivered to the court, you will receive either an email or telephone call from the court indicating that the file is available for your review at the Recorder’s Office.
+All requests must be in no later than Tuesday at noon.
+Please note, cases will held on site for two weeks.

 Copies of in-court proceedings can be obtained my making a request to the Recorder’s Office.
 On the Land Court web page is a link for “Forms and Instructions”.
 Click on that link and then select the form “CD Copy Request Order Form”.
 You can print and then complete the top portion of the form to request a CD copy of the proceeding that you are interested in.
 That form can be dropped off or mailed with a check (made out to the Land Court) at 3 Pemberton Square, 5th Floor, Boston, MA 02108.
 If you prefer to pick up the CD when it has been copied, the cost is $50.50, and if you prefer to have the court mail the CD to you, the cost is $53.00.